CVDpl/go-live-srad/README.md

 - `WALSyncOnEveryWrite` (bool): call `fsync` after each WAL write.
 Safest but slowest.
 - `WALFlushOnEveryWrite` (bool): flush the userspace buffer after each write (no `fsync`).
 Faster than sync but still reduces loss on process crash.
 - `WALFlushEveryBytes` (int): flush after approximately this many bytes are written.
 Defaults to the WAL buffer size (256KB).
+- `WALFlushEveryInterval` (time.Duration): periodic time-based flush (0 = disabled).
+When >0, a background ticker flushes the WAL buffer at this interval even if the byte threshold is not reached.

 Recommendations:
 - Production: keep `WALFlushEveryBytes = 256KB` (default).
 Enable `RotateWALOnFlush` to make pruning effective.
 Periodically call `PruneWAL()`.